Chemical engineering

 How are birds faring in our cities?

-We chat with two PhD researchers about their work on the impact of city lights on birds, and learning from our digestive systems to build better detergents.
+Young researchers discuss their diverse work on the behaviour of urban wildlife and mimicking our digestive systems to create better detergents

 The secret life of shampoo